oxyno-zeta/s3-proxy/docs/feature-guide/templates.md

 # Templates

-The template feature will allow to customize the response body given by the application for many responses.
-It will allow to customize response headers to have also customized headers that goes with the customized response body.
+The template feature will allow to customize the response body, status code and headers given by the application for many responses.

 All templates managed by S3-Proxy are Golang templates.